raspberrypi/documentation/installation/sd-cards.md

 ##SD card size (capacity).

 For installation of NOOBS or the image installation of Raspbian, the minimum recommended card size is 8GB.
 For Raspbian Lite image installations we recommend a minimum of 4GB.
 Some distributions, specifically LibreELEC and Arch, can run on much smaller cards.
-If using a card 64GB or larger with NOOBS, see [this page](sdxc_formatting.md) first.
+If you're planning to use a card of 64GB or more with NOOBS, see [this page](sdxc_formatting.md) first.

 ##SD card class.